BrightspaceUI/testing/docs/migration-guide.md

 ### Step 4: Migrating CI Goldens

 Finally!
-The last step is to automatically migrate the repo's CI goldens and add `.vdiff` to the repo's `.gitignore`.
+The last step is to automatically migrate the repo's CI goldens.
 To do this, run:

 ```bash
 d2l-test-runner vdiff migrate ./**/<location>/*
 ```

 Again, the optional location parameter can be used to migrate a subset of tests.

+Commit the changes to the goldens, which will be limited to files being moved/renamed and the addition of `.vdiff` to the repo's `.gitignore`.

 Follow the instructions to get the new version of the [vdiff GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/vdiff) configured in the repository.
 Remember that for large repos both the old and new tests can be run together to enable a gradual migration.